pichim/PES_Board/docs/markdown/build_mbed_linux.md

-# Build Mbed OS Projects on Ubuntu or Windows Subsystem for Linux with VSCode
+# Build Mbed OS Projects on Ubuntu or Windows Subsystem for Linux with VS Code

 Tested on Ubuntu 20.04 and Ubuntu 24.04.
 Last tested on 30.12.2024.